Morpho-lang/morpho-optimize4/share/help/optimize4.md

 where inactive inequality constraints are zeroed in the penalty term (as for `PenaltyAdapter`) and in the linear λ term (as for `LagrangeMultiplierAdapter`).
 Multipliers λ are stored on the adapter and updated externally; only the primal variables are passed to `set()` / `get()`.

-This adapter is retained as a building block for a future Percival-style controller.
-Augmented-Lagrangian controller experiments are archived under `archive/augmentedlagrangian/`.
+This adapter is intended as a building block for future controllers.

-    var aladapt = AugmentedLagrangianAdapter(targetAdapter, penalty=1)

 Key methods: